nickoala/telepot/REFERENCE.md

 - **delegation_patterns**: a list of *(seed_calculating_function, coroutine_producing_function)* tuples
 - **loop**: the event loop

 *seed_calculating_function* is a function that takes one argument - the message being processed - and returns a *seed*.
-The seed determines whether and when the following *coroutine_producing_function* is called.
+The seed determines whether the following *coroutine_producing_function* is called.

 - If the seed is a *hashable* (e.g. number, string, tuple), the bot looks for a task associated with the seed.
   - If such a task exists and is not done, it is assumed that the message will be picked up by the task.
 The bot does nothing.